MrPicklePinosaur/grind75/week1/README.md

 Furthermore, the syntax for list comprehension gets a bit more ugly once we start adding more conditions, can try to take a look at some more functional programming like functions like map and filter in python.

+## 10: Lowest Common Ancestor of a Binary Search Tree

+Easy

+## 11: Balanced Binary Tree

+Recursively explore branches of tree and compare height of left and right subtrees.
+Return type is a tuple `(bool, int)` where the `bool` represents if the tree was balanced and the right for the height of the tree.
+The reason we also return a bool is that if a single subtree is unbalanced we can return right away.
+This allows us to short circuit a lot of the checks we need to do.

+## 12: Linked List Cycle

+My original implementation keeps track of the visited nodes by using their memory address.
+We know that we have a loop if we return to a node that we have visited.
+However, this uses linear memory.
+For the constant memory solution, we can use the two pointer algorithm, using a pointer that traverses the linked last one one at a time and  one that traverses two nodes at a time.

+## 13: Implement Queue Using Stacks

+Implementation is amortized O(n).
+Make use of two stacks, one where the top represents the front of the queue and one where the top represents the back.
+When we push to queue, we push to the back stack.
+When we pop from queue, we pop from front stack.
+When the front stack is empty, we then shift all items from back stack to front stack.